 Your hair will stink while it’s wet.
 I SWEAR, once it dries, you won’t smell apple cider vinegar!
 I add Rosemary to mine because it helps hair grow.
 I also add Lavender for the smell, and it’s moisturizing properties.

-Try this out-I know you’ll be happy you did!
+Try this DIY apple cider vinegar rinse out-I know you’ll be happy you did!
 It’s so easy and much healthier and cheaper than clarifying shampoos and spray shines!
-Don’t forget to check out more DIY hair care HERE!